Share this article

 Safe, natural remedies for bad dog breath

 Never give your dog something new to eat without talking with their vet first.
-Sudden changes in diets can upset a doggo’s tiny tummy and make them very unwell.
+Sudden changes in diets can upset a doggo’s tummy and make them very unwell.
 If you’re keen to help improve your dog’s bad breath, suggest some of these natural remedies below to your vet and see what they say.
 While some fruits and vegetables are generally considered safe for dogs, there are a few that can cause serious health issues.

 Carrot and apple snacks